-When you pick up your Suite keys at occupancy, you will be given a registration form to fill out for Property Management.
-This will enable you to register on a secure portal provided by Diamond Property Services so that Property Management can communicate with you regarding important notices, such as events and announcements, as well as allowing you to submit service requests and booking amenities such as the Service Elevator, Party Room, Guest Suite, etc.
+When you pick up your Suite keys at occupancy, you will be given a registration form to fill out from Property Management.
+This will enable you to register to a secure website provided by First Service so Property Management can communicate with you regarding important notices, such as events and announcements, as well as allowing you to submit service requests and booking amenities such as the Service Elevator, Party Room, Guest Suite, etc.